Thai floods kill 224, inundate World Heritage Site

 Nearly 3 million acres (1.2 million hectares) of farmland was under water and the Meteorological Department has warned of more heavy rain in many parts of the country over the next few days.

-The government has approved at least 8 billion baht in compensation for farmers and other people affected by floods.
+The government has approved at least 8 billion baht (166 million pounds) in compensation for farmers and other people affected by floods.

 In neighbouring Cambodia, 164 people have died in floods since August 13.